Wedding Crashers: Home media

-The DVD was released in the United States on January 3, 2006, and a Blu-ray was released on December 30, 2008.
+The DVD was released in the United States on January 3, 2006, by New Line Home Entertainment, and a Blu-ray was released on December 30, 2008.
 It is available in an unrated version ("Uncorked Edition") and in an R-rated version (the Blu-ray has both versions on one disc).
 It features eight new minutes integrated into the film and DVD-ROM bonuses.
 Also included are two audio commentaries (one by the stars, one by the director), four deleted scenes, two featurettes, a "Rules of Wedding Crashing" text gallery, trailers, Budweiser Wedding Crashers commercials, a track listing for the official soundtrack on 20th Century Fox Records, a music video by The Sights, and a jump-to-a-song sample feature.
 The film earned an estimated $145 million from home media sales.

-In other media
+Legacy

+In 2015, Entertainment Weekly named the film as the 21st most quotable comedy film since 1970.
+The phrase "stage-five clinger", invented for the film by co-writer Steve Faber, has entered the popular lexicon – it describes a person who figuratively latches on to another person in an undesirable way.

-David Dobkin directed a music video for the 2014 Maroon 5 song "Sugar", depicting the band crashing real-life weddings, inspired by Wedding Crashers.
+David Dobkin later directed the music video for Maroon 5's 2015 single "Sugar", depicting the band crashing real-life weddings, inspired by Wedding Crashers.

 Television version

-The creators of the film made a reality TV prank show spinoff, called The Real Wedding Crashers which aired NBC in April and May 2007.
-The series only lasted 4 episodes before being canceled by NBC.
+The creators of the film made a reality TV prank show spinoff, called The Real Wedding Crashers, which aired NBC in April and May 2007.
+The series lasted only 4 episodes before being canceled by NBC.

 Discussed sequel

-In a 2014 post on the website Quora, Wedding Crashers director David Dobkin said that he, Vaughn and Wilson once came up with an idea for a sequel in which John and Jeremy find themselves competing with a superior wedding crasher, played by Daniel Craig; but that this idea never went beyond the discussion phase.
+In a 2014 post on the website Quora, Wedding Crashers director David Dobkin said that he, Vaughn, and Wilson once came up with an idea for a sequel in which John and Jeremy find themselves competing with a superior wedding crasher, played by Daniel Craig; but that this idea never went beyond the discussion phase.

 In a November 2016 interview, Fisher stated that Vaughn had told her that there were ongoing talks about a sequel.
 New Line Cinema hired Fist Fight screenwriting duo Van Robichaux and Evan Susser to write the script.
-As of 2022 plans for a potential sequel delayed indefinitely following developmental and scheduling issues.
+As of 2022 plans for a potential sequel were delayed indefinitely following developmental and scheduling issues.